opengeospatial/ogc-feat-geo-json/README.md

 Join the [![chat at https://gitter.im/opengeospatial/OGC-feat-geo-json](https://badges.gitter.im/opengeospatial/OGC-feat-geo-json.svg)](https://gitter.im/opengeospatial/ogc-feat-geo-json?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Recordings of meetings can be found on the [OGC portal](https://portal.ogc.org/index.php?m=projects&a=view&project_id=660&tab=2&artifact_id=97658) (access for members of the OGC and the OGC Features and Geometries JSON Standards Working Group).

 ## Contributing

 The contributor understands that any contributions, if accepted by the OGC Membership, shall be incorporated into OGC standards documents and that all copyright and intellectual property shall be vested to the OGC.